MEET THE ZIP HOODIES CHALLENGE WINNER!

-Congrats on your winning design “Fixing a Broken Heart”!
-Why don’t you tell us a little bit about yourself.
+Congrats on your winning design “Ninja vs. Ninja” for our Zip Hoodies challenge!
+Why don’t you tell us a little bit about yourself?

-Describe to us the process of creating this design in particular.
+Please walk us through the process of creating this design.

 Any other shout-outs?